YASsMeN1997/NTI-GP-face-verification-and-anomaly-detection/README.md

 - Part I: face verification system in a smart home typically involves capturing an image of the person's face, either through a camera or a device such as a smartphone, and comparing it to a pre-registered image of the person's face.
 If the images match, the person is granted access to the home.
 If the images do not match, access is denied.
 - Part II: surveillance cameras in the streets is to monitor and improve public safety and security.

+- #### Currently, we are still working on updating the deployment of our project using the Streamlit app.